Statistical Guarantees for Local Spectral Clustering on Random Neighborhood Graphs: Introduction

-These results are of fundamental importance; however, the behavior of the spectra of these continuum operators can in general be hard to grasp.
-Therefore, further work relating this spectra to the geometry of the underlying distribution $\Pbb$ is of interest.
-In this spirit, \citet{shi2009,schiebinger2015,garciatrillos19} examine the ability of spectral algorithms to recover the latent labels in certain geometrically well-conditioned nonparametric mixture models.
-Their results focus on global rather than local methods, and thus impose global rather than local conditions on the nature of the density.
-Moreover, they do not in general guarantee recovery of density clusters, which is the focus in our work.
-Perhaps most importantly, these works rely on general cluster saliency conditions, which implicitly depend on many distinct geometric aspects of the cluster $\Cset$ under consideration.
-We make this dependence more explicit, and in doing so expose the role each geometric condition plays in the clustering problem.
+These results are of fundamental importance.
+However, they remain silent on the following natural question: do the spectra of these continuum operators induce a partition of the sample space which is ``good'' in some sense? \citet{shi2009,schiebinger2015,garciatrillos19,hoffmann2019} address this question, showing that spectral algorithms will recover the latent labels in certain well-conditioned nonparametric mixture models.
+These works are probably the most similar to our own: the conditioning of these mixture models depends on population-level functionals resembling the population normalized cut and conductance introduced above, and the resulting bounds on the error of spectral clustering are comparable to those we establish in Theorem~\ref{thm:volume_ssd_ub}.
+However, these results focus on global rather than local methods, and impose global rather than local conditions on $\Pbb$.
+Moreover, they do not explicitly consider recovery of density clusters, which is an important concern of our work.
+We comment further on the relationship between our results and these works after Theorem~\ref{thm:volume_ssd_ub}.

-Our analysis naturally builds on a few of the aforementioned theoretical analyses of PPR.
-For an arbitrary graph $G$ and subset $S \subseteq G$, \citet{andersen2006} relate the quality of the PPR cluster \smash{$\Cest$} to the normalized cut functional $\Phi(S;G)$.
-While this analysis is tight in a worst-case sense, it fails to account for possible improvements when the cluster $S$ is additionally assumed to be internally well-connected, which is an intuitively more favorable case for clustering.
-Building on this intuition, \citet{zhu2013} assume that the subgraph $G[S]$ is internally well-connected---as measured by a functional such as mixing time of a random walk over $G[S]$---and prove upper bounds on \smash{$\vol(\Cest \vartriangle S;G)$}.
-Both of these analyses also hold with respect to an approximate form of PPR (aPPR), which can be efficiently computed.